Hidden Cameras, Audio Bugs, and GPS Devices in Colorado Could Be Invading Your Privacy

 Hidden Camera Use in Colorado: What the Law Says

 Colorado laws provides that individuals have a reasonable expectation of privacy.
 In certain circumstances it may be perfectly legal for someone to place hidden cameras in their own home, provided that they are not placed in areas where individuals expect that they could or may be without clothing in a private place.
 For example, someone may be able to install hidden cameras in their own living room, dining room, kitchen, den, garage, or other location where people may gather.
 However, it may be illegal (and may even be considered a criminal act) to place a hidden camera in a bedroom or bathroom.
-It also generally is not legal for a homeowner to place hidden cameras in a home that they own and rent out to another person.
+It also generally is not legal for a homeowner to place hidden cameras in a home that they own and rent out to another person such as an AirBNB or rental home.

 It is illegal to hide cameras in a Colorado home or business (or vehicle) by someone who does not own that asset.
 However, it is legal for someone to use a hidden camera to record another person who is in a public place, such as a park or walking down the sidewalk.